Request Help

 Our engineers collaborate with our research and development team to keep current with recent changes in hard drive technology and recovery techniques.
 Often our team develops new recovery methods before the new storage device is even released to the general public.

-We knows how important your data is to you.
-We strive to improve our techniques each and every day to effectively recover data from any physically or mechanically malfunctioning hard disk drive.
+We know how important your data is to you.
+We strive to improve our daily techniques to recover data from any physically or mechanically malfunctioning hard disk drive.

 If your drive is making clicking sounds or other strange noises, do NOT try any additional recovery attempts.
 A hard drive continuously run while in a degraded or failing state can lead to platter damage, possibly making recovery impossible.